bennivargas/SARIMA_Model_SARS-CoV-2/README.md

 decisions of this magnitude requires an objective data-driven answer based on facts and data, and not based on subjective opinion.
 Furthermore, the availability of a dataset of daily cases in the USA allows such a data-driven answer to be applied.

+Since it is observed there are dates and an increasing trend as well as seasonality, the seasonal autoregressive integrated moving average model (SARIMA) time series analysis is the most befitting.

 Bibliography

 [1]	“About COVID-19 | CDC.” https://www.cdc.gov/coronavirus/2019-ncov/cdcresponse/about-COVID-19.html (accessed Apr.
 27, 2021).